 - Trouble sleeping

-These are not all of the symptoms of a concussion, and some or all of the symptoms may even be delayed, so it is important whenever there’s a suspected head injury to see a doctor as soon as possible.
+These are just a few of the symptoms one may encounter with what is known as "post-concussive syndrome."
+Some or all of the symptoms may even be delayed, so it is important whenever there’s a suspected head injury to see a doctor as soon as possible.
 Many symptoms mimic those of other types of TBI that are deadly if left untreated, such as bleeding on the brain or uncontrolled swelling.

 After a TBI, follow your doctor’s recommendations on when it is safe to engage in physical activity again.
 A second blow to the head while still healing from an initial concussion may lead to what’s known as “second impact syndrome,” which causes rapid, uncontrollable swelling of the brain.
 Second injury syndrome can lead to permanent disability or death.